adobe-research/NoLiMa/README.md

 2. **Create or modify a local model configuration**
    - Use `llama_3.3_70b.json` in the `evaluation/model_configs` folder as a reference.
-   Note that this configuaration file is used in the evaluation script (not for the vllm serve).
+   Note that this configuration file is used in the evaluation script (not for the vllm serve).

 ### 3B.
 API-Based Models